 In the field of medicine, psychiatry is a discipline which emphasizes on the study and treatment of various mental disorders.
 The term psychiatry, which means the medical treatment of mind, was coined by German physician, Johann Christian Reil in the 19th century.
 A person who specializes in this discipline is known as a psychiatrist.

-In science, psychology is a field which deals with the study of human behavior.
-This study is predominantly targeted at understanding the physiological and neurological functions of human mind, and social behavior triggered by these functions.
-The term psychology was coined by the German philosopher, Rudolp Gockel in the 16th century.
+Psychology deals with the study of human behavior.
+This is predominantly targeted at understanding the physiological, neurological functions of human mind, and social behavior triggered by these functions.
+This term was coined by the German philosopher, Rudolp Gockel in the 16th century.
 A person who specializes in this discipline is known as a psychologist.

 Psychiatry Vs. Psychology

-Going through these definitions of psychiatry and psychology, you must have realized how the two disciplines differ from each other.
 The differences between the two start right from their names.
-While both the terms start with 'psyche', which means 'related to mind', the suffix iatry, coming from iatros, means treatment, whereas the suffix logy denotes science.
+Both the terms start with 'psyche', which means 'related to mind', the suffix iatry, coming from iatros, means treatment, the suffix logy denotes science.
 This means that the objective of psychiatry is to treat mental illness, while that of psychology is to study human behavior and cognition.

 While a psychiatrist can legally prescribe medication for your problem, a psychologist is allowed to do the same only after consulting a psychiatrist (and that too in certain jurisdictions).
 With such developments taking place, the difference between the two subjects is bound to narrow down, but that will take some time.